mimblewimble/grin/doc/contractideas.md

 - https://lists.launchpad.net/mimblewimble/msg00029.html - bunch of replies, nothing super specific

-"ecently I've found a different construction that behaves much more like a hash preimage challenge, and this can actually be used for Lightning.
+"Recently I've found a different construction that behaves much more like a hash preimage challenge, and this can actually be used for Lightning.
 Further, it supports reblinding, so you can learn a preimage but hide which one you're looking for.
 (Ethan, one might actually overlap with